 Representations and Warranties

-You represent and warrant that your use of Hudson Intelligence and any information obtained and provided by our firm will comply with all applicable laws, including the FCRA, and will not violate the rights of any third party.
+As a client or prospective client, you represent and warrant that your use of Hudson Intelligence and any information obtained and provided by our firm will comply with all applicable laws, including the FCRA, and will not violate the rights of any third party.

 You further warrant that there are no injunctions or court orders in effect that prohibit any agent acting on your behalf from investigating, surveilling, or contacting the subject of the investigation.